kryptx/nexus-cg/GDD.md

 ### 4.1 Starting Conditions

 *   **Player Setup:** Each player receives:
-    *   A player board (Functionality TBD: resource tracking, VP tracking, etc.).
+    *   A player board: used for tracking Victory Points, turn phases, link markers, and storing resources.
     *   One "Reactor" card placed in their starting play area.
 This serves as the **base**.
 The Reactor has **all 8 connection ports** according to the standard convention (See 4.3) and allows adjacent placement without requiring an initial Output->Input link.
     *   **One Genesis Card:** Create a separate pool of "Genesis Cards" (See 5.1.A).
 Each player draws one Genesis Card at random from this pool and adds it to their hand.
 Shuffle any remaining Genesis Cards into the main Node deck before proceeding.
     *   A starting hand of **2** additional cards dealt from the node deck.
 This forms a starting hand of **3** cards. (deal these *after* the Genesis Card).